Profit Per Sale Calculator

 How to use it

-- Enter your sale price โ the amount the customer pays for the item itself.
+- Enter your sale price โ the total the buyer pays you for the item.

-- Add your product cost (what it costs you to make or buy one unit) and the shipping cost you pay out of pocket.
+- Add your product cost (what you pay to make or buy it) and the shipping cost you cover.

-- Set the platform fee percentage and the platform's fixed per-order fee to match your marketplace.
+- Set the platform fee percentage and fixed fee to match your marketplace, and do the same for payment processing.

-- If you run ads, enter your average ad cost per sale.
-Results update instantly as you type โ no button to press.
+- If you run ads, enter your average ad cost per sale (total ad spend ÷ sales it generated).

 FAQ

-- What is a good profit margin for online sellers?
+- What is a good profit margin per sale?

 - How do I estimate ad cost per sale?

-- Divide your total ad spend over a period by the number of orders those ads produced.
-For example, $60 of ads that drove 20 orders is $3 per sale.
-If you do not advertise, leave the field at zero.
+- Divide your total ad spend over a period by the number of sales those ads produced.
+If you spent $50 on ads that drove 10 sales, enter $5.